4 persons

 Preparing the Charred Aji Amarillo sauce:

-Wash the Aji Amarillo peppers and let them drain in a colander.
-Preheat the BBQ again to around 200–220°C (392–428°F) and place the peppers on the grill.
-Cut a few limequats in half and place them cut-side down between the peppers.
-Turn regularly and grill until the skins are blistered and blackened (about 5–7 minutes).
-You can also do this in a very hot pan or under the oven grill (200–220°C).
+Wash the Aji Amarillos and let them drain in a sieve.
+Heat up the BBQ to about 200–220°C and place the Ajis on the grill.
+Cut a few limequats in half and place them flat-side down between the peppers.
+Turn regularly and grill until the skins develop black blisters (about 5–7 minutes).

-Let the peppers cool slightly and peel off the blackened skins (for a smoother sauce).
-Halve the peppers and remove the seeds with a small knife.
-Gloves are recommended for this step.
+Let the peppers cool slightly, then peel off the blackened skins.
+Cut the peppers in half and remove the seeds and membranes with a small knife.

-Add about four grilled Aji Amarillos to a blender along with garlic, ginger, honey, sugar, vinegar, soy sauce, tomato paste, limequat juice, sesame oil, paprika, and salt.
-Add 1–3 tablespoons of water and blend into a smooth sauce.
-Purée the remaining Aji peppers separately and save for another dish or freeze for later.
+Add about four grilled and peeled Ajis in a blender along with garlic, ginger, honey, sugar, vinegar, soy sauce, tomato paste, limequat juice, sesame oil, paprika powder, and salt.
+Add 1–3 tablespoons of water and blend until smooth.
+Optional: Puree the remaining Ajis separately and save them for another dish or freeze for later.

-Pour the Aji Amarillo mixture into a small saucepan and let it simmer for 5–10 minutes until thick and syrupy.
-Stir frequently to prevent the sugars from burning.
+Pour the Aji Amarillo mixture into a small pan and let it simmer gently for 5–10 minutes until it thickens nicely.
+Stir continuously to prevent the sugars from burning.

 Grilling the chicken:

-Heat the BBQ to around 200–220°C and place the drumettes on the grill.
-Turn them regularly so they develop a crispy, golden-brown crust all over.
-Then reduce the heat to allow the chicken to cook through gently.
+Preheat the BBQ to about 200–220°C and place the chicken on the grill.
+Turn them regularly so they develop a crispy, brown crust all around.
+Check for the temperature with a thermometer.
+They’re done at 75°C (165°F).

-Brush the chicken generously with the charred Aji Amarillo sauce.
-Leave them on the grill for a few more minutes until they’re deliciously sticky.
+In the last few minutes, glaze the chicken with the charred Aji Amarillo sauce.
+Let them sit on the barbecue a few more minutes until sticky.

 Serve the drumettes in a large dish and… dig in!